Explicit formulas for the spectral side of the trace formula of SL(2): Application to lower bounds for sums over zeroes

 \subsection{Truncation}

 The key to this analysis will be the following positvity result, proved by Arthur following an idea of Selberg, valid for reductive groups $G$.
-Though the case we are interested is also covered by Remark \ref{pos}.
+Note that the case we are interested is also covered by Remark \ref{pos}.
 First, we review the truncation operator, referring to the exposition of \cite[\S13]{A} and onwards for details.
-We will work over $\Q$, though the discussion also holds for number fields, and readily extends to general reductive groups.
+We will work over $\Q$, though the discussion also holds for number fields.

-\begin{definition} Let $G$ be a reductive group over $\Q$, and $G^1$ the elements of norm one.
-Let $\phi$ be a locally bounded, measurable function on $G_\Q\backslash G_\A^1$, and $T$ a suitably regular point in the positive root space $\mathfrak a_0^+$ generated by the roots of the maximal torus $A$ of $G$.
+For simplicity, take $G=SL(2)$, and let $\phi$ be a locally bounded, measurable function on $G_\Q\backslash G_\A^1$, and $T$ a suitably regular point in the positive root space $\mathfrak a_0^+$ generated by the roots of the maximal torus $A$ of $G$.
 Define the truncation operator